biicode/docs/c++/cmake/advanced-cmake.rst

 Use a custom variable on the CMakeLists.txt
 -------------------------------------------

 You can define a variable in your CMakeLists.txt and pass the value from command line.
-To do this, just pass the value as a parameter of cpp:build.
-See it ith an example:
+To do this, just pass the value as a parameter of cpp:configure.

 Imagine you have defined a variable name SUPER_TROOPER in your CMakeList.txt and you want to define it with TRUE or FALSE.